syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot shows grouping by sum of property value.
+The following screenshot shows the output when grouping by sum of property value.
 You can download the entire sample code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Aggregate_summary361190372).

 ![](SfListView_images/SfListView-Aggregate.png)